apache/shardingsphere/docs/document/content/faq/_index.en.md

 The use norm of Spring Namespace does not require to deploy xsd files to the official website.
 But considering some users' needs, we will deploy them to ShardingSphere's official website.

-Actually, META-INF\spring.schemas in the jar package of shardingsphere-jdbc-spring-namespace has been configured with the position of xsd files: META-INF\namespace\sharding.xsd and META-INF\namespace\master-slave.xsd, so you only need to make sure that the file is in the jar package.
+Actually, META-INF\spring.schemas in the jar package of shardingsphere-jdbc-spring-namespace has been configured with the position of xsd files:
+META-INF\namespace\sharding.xsd and META-INF\namespace\primary-replica-replication.xsd, so you only need to make sure that the file is in the jar package.

 ## 4. How to solve `Cloud not resolve placeholder … in string value …` error?